KrisCanCrypto/Fairyland-Cottage/README.md

   - I used the site [coolors](https://coolors.co/ded5cd-f3eae2-41462d-e9ead6) to create the color pallet.

-  - I strive for the website to offer users a sense of rooted-ness and a strong connection to the nature.
+  - I strive for the website to offer users a sense of rooted-ness and a strong connection to nature.

   - I selected the drab dark brown color to evoke a sense of organic connection to the earth, bridging the tones of the soil and forest greens.
 This choice allows it to contrast and stand out against the lighter hues present throughout the site.